Guidelines for Requesting BUILD Conference Travel Support

 Steps Prior to Travel

-- MENTOR APPROVAL: Obtain your BUILD Mentor's approval to submit an abstract to present, and submit!
+- MENTOR APPROVAL: Obtain your BUILD Research Mentor's approval to:

-- Email the completed Travel Request Form to a Travel Contact.
-There are two tabs/pages you are required to complete:
+- There are two pages you are required to complete:

-- Tab 2: “Request for Travel” complete all sections that apply to you: Name, ID, Request Date, Address, Destination: City, State & Zip, Travel Dates, Purpose, and Amount.
+- Page 1: “Request for Travel” complete as much information as you can including: Name, ID, Request Date, Address, Destination: City, State & Zip, Travel Dates, Purpose, and Amount.
+Make sure to sign and date at the bottom of page 1.

-- Your Travel Contact will print, obtain approval signatures, and once approved you will be notified that you can begin your bookings.
+- Marie will route for required approval signatures, and once approved you will be notified that you can begin your bookings.

 Once You Have Been Approved